A Sound Type System for Secure Currency Flow

 \section{Examples and limitations}

-\begin{edited} Let us see a few examples of the application of the type system.
+Let us see a few examples of the application of the type system.
 To begin with, consider the first counter-example in Remark~\ref{rem:incomparability}, which should be ill-typed by the type system.
-In the counter-example we say that \code{X} is Low and \code{Y} is High, so we let them both implement the interface $I$\code{<s>} defined as follows:
+In the counter-example we say that \code{X} is Low and \code{Y} is High, so we let them respectively implement the interfaces $\code{IL}$ and $\code {IH}$ defined as follows:

-where $I$\code{<L>} (resp. $I$\code{<H>}) is a shorthand for $I_L$ (resp.\@ $I_H$) with all occurrences of $s$ within the interface definition replaced by $L$ (resp.\@ $H$).
 A part of the failing typing derivation for the body of the method \code{Y.go()} in the declaration of contract \code{Y} is: